rameshleela/LP/Proof/Agnt Cmp Name.md

 - If there is agency information is not available in the document we can take it as None Shown.

 **We need at least 2 fields to take agency details**
-- Agency name with Address and with Zip code
+- Agency name + Address + Zip code
-- Agency name with Phone number
+- Agency name + Phone number
-- Agency name with Fax number
+- Agency name + Fax number
-- Agency Address and Zip code
+- Agency Address + Zip code

 **None Shown**
 - Only Agency name